semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 :::note

-While change detection is mainly geared for monorepo projects.
-There is nothing preventing you from using these conditions on regular repositories.
-You can, for example, use this feature to control when to run long test suites based on what files have recently changes.
+While change detection is mainly geared toward monorepo projects.
+Nothing is preventing you from using these conditions on regular repositories.
+You can, for example, use this feature to control when to run long test suites based on what files have recently changed.

 :::